-Mim Michelove - Executive director
+Mim Michelove - CEO / President

 Mim co-founded Healthy Day in 2012.
-She is nationally recognized for her work as one of the environmental consultants for the Encinitas Union School District, the creator of the Ocean Knoll Farm program, the architect behind Encinitas’ pioneering Farm to School program, and as Founding Director of EUSD’s innovative Farm Lab campus.
+She is nationally recognized for her work as one of the environmental consultants for the Encinitas Union School District, the creator of the Ocean Knoll Farm, the architect behind Encinitas’ pioneering Farm to School program, and as Founding Director of EUSD’s innovative Farm Lab campus.

 TERESA BARTH - Advisory Board Member

 Teresa Barth is a third-generation resident of the North Coast area.
 She also lived in Hilo, Hawaii for a number of years and is an avid traveler.
 She was elected to the Encinitas City Council in 2006, was re-elected in 2010, and served as the appointed Mayor Dec.
 2012 – May 2014.
 Barth is the founding president of Engage Encinitas, a nonprofit that aims to enrich the lives of city residents by encouraging collaboration and strengthening civic engagement.
 She is an advocate for the arts, urban agriculture and the environment.

 For 20 years, Kat Rippy has worked with organizations across the United States ranging in size from 20,000+ employees to a small office of 30 as well as many individuals who run their own small businesses.
 She has coached an endless stream of leaders in a variety of positions and businesses to reach their goals and make critical shifts in their effectiveness.
 Additionally, Kat has presented, facilitated, and trained more than 10,000 participants in various leadership topics, keynote addresses and all-hands organization-wide events.